Masuria: German Empire

 After 1871 there appeared resistance among the Masurians towards Germanisation efforts, the so-called Gromadki movement was formed which supported use of Polish language and came into conflict with German authorities; while most of its members viewed themselves as loyal to the Prussian state, a part of them joined the Pro-Polish faction of Masurians.
 The programme of Germanisation started to unite and mobilise Polish people in Polish-inhabited territories held by Germany including Masuria A Polish-oriented party, the Mazurska Partia Ludowa ("People's Party of Masuria"), was founded in 1897.
-The eastern areas of the German Empire were systematically Germanised with changing of names and public signs, and the German state fostered cultural imperialism, in addition to giving financial and other support to German farmers, officials, and teachers to settle in the east.

-The German authorities in their efforts of Germanisation tried to claim the Masurian language separate from Polish by classifying it as a non-Slavic language different from Polish one, this was reflected in official census Thus the Masurian population in 1890, 143,397 was reported to the Prussian census as having German as their language (either primary or secondary), 152,186 Polish and 94,961 Masurian.
+The German authorities in their efforts of Germanisation tried to claim the Masurian language separate from Polish by classifying it as a non-Slavic language different from Polish one, this was reflected in official census Thus, the Masurian population in 1890, 143,397 was reported to the Prussian census as having German as their language (either primary or secondary), 152,186 Polish and 94,961 Masurian.
 In 1910, the German language was reported by German authorities as used by 197,060, Polish by 30,121 and Masurian by 171,413.
-Roman Catholics generally opted for the Polish language, Protestants appreciated Masurian.
+Roman Catholics generally opted for the Polish language, and Protestants appreciated Masurian.
 In 1925, German authorities reported 40,869 inhabitants as having declared Masurian as their native tongue and 2,297 as Polish.
 However, the last result may have been a result of politics at the time, the desire of the population to be German after the trauma evoked by the 1920 plebiscite.
-So the province could be presented as - so-called - 'purely German'; in reality, the Masurian dialect was still in use among bilinguals.
+So the province could be presented as – so-called – "purely German"; in reality, the Masurian dialect was still in use among bilinguals.

+Overall efforts at Germanization in Masuria were limited compared to other Prussian regions, as the Masurians largely assimilated voluntarily.
+As a result, there was, for example, little meaningful opposition to German as the language of instruction, and many Masurian families even preferred it.
+In the three decades preceding World War I, the Polish national movement made sustained efforts to win over the Masurians, but achieved very limited success.
+Polish-language newspapers rarely reached circulations exceeding 1,000, and support for Polish candidates in Reichstag elections seldom surpassed 1% of the local electorate.

-Throughout industrialisation in the late 19th century about 10 percent of the Masurian populace emigrated to the Ruhr Area, where about 180,000 Masurians lived in 1914.
-Wattenscheid, Wanne and Gelsenkirchen were the centers of Masurian emigration and Gelsenkirchen-Schalke was even called Klein (little)-Ortelsburg before 1914.
+Throughout industrialisation in the late 19th century, about 10% of the Masurian populace emigrated to the Ruhr Area, where about 180,000 Masurians lived in 1914.
+Wattenscheid, Wanne and Gelsenkirchen were the centers of Masurian emigration and Gelsenkirchen–Schalke was even called Klein (little)–Ortelsburg before 1914.
 Masurian newspapers like the Przyjaciel Ewangeliczny and the Gazeta Polska dla Ludu staropruskiego w Westfalii i na Mazurach but also the German language Altpreußische Zeitung were published.